Brussels Sprouts: Health Benefits and How-To

 Health Benefits of Brussels Sprouts

 Brussels sprouts are high in fiber, which can help lower cholesterol, and folate, which can help lower homocysteine – a risk factor for heart disease.
 Plus, they’re a good source of lutein, which appears to reduce the risk of stroke and heart disease.
 They also contain compounds that reduce inflammation in the body, and in the cardiovascular system in particular.
 However, if you are taking anticoagulants, you should be careful about eating too many Brussels sprouts.
-They contain Vitamin K, which promotes blood clotting and can reduce the effectiveness of anticoagulant medications – as one man in Britain found out last year after being admitted to hospital.
+They contain Vitamin K, which promotes blood clotting and can reduce the effectiveness of anticoagulant medications.

 Brussels sprouts contain phytonutrients that promote apoptosis, a process that kills pre-cancerous cells.
 They are also a good source of sulforaphane, a phytochemical that has been found to detoxify cancer-causing chemicals before they damage the body, and they are loaded with antioxidants.
 They have been shown in particular to help ward off colon, bladder, breast, and prostate cancers.